jamescooke/blog/content/2308_hledger.md

 Date: 2023-08-29
 Category: Accounting
 Summary: About six months ago, I upgraded our family accounts from Ledger to
-    `hledger`.
-The CLI API of `hledger` is better than that of Ledger, the feedback received when a balance assertion fails is just one example.
+    hledger.
+The CLI API of hledger is better than that of Ledger and the feedback received when a balance assertion fails is just one example.

 For any new plain text accounting project I always recommend using